-A new way of using poultry slaughter waste
+A new trend in catering = Chicken gelatin, or a New way of using poultry slaughter waste

 |IP protection status:||Czech patent granted 307665, European patent application pending|